edward-shen/MMM-pages/readme.md

 have.
 If there arises a need, please create an issue.

-This module does not enforce how other modules represents or even responds to MMM-Pages notifications.
+This module does not enforce how other modules represents or even responds to MMM-pages notifications.

 ### Initialization

 _This section provides documentation on what notifications the module sends on startup.
 This section isn't necessary to read for most users._

-MMM-Pages doesn't activate until we receive the `DOM_OBJECTS_CREATED` notification, as that notification ensures all modules have been loaded.
+MMM-pages doesn't activate until we receive the `DOM_OBJECTS_CREATED` notification, as that notification ensures all modules have been loaded.
 On this notification, we send two notifications out, `MAX_PAGES_CHANGED` and `NEW_PAGE`, so other modules that would like to keep synchronized of the starting page and